What is the CARES Act?

 No, but the full FAFSA process can take anywhere from one to three weeks to complete, so please complete it ASAP to ensure that you are eligible each semester.

 We encourage all students to complete the FAFSA.
 For those students and families who have had their personal financial situation significantly disrupted because of the COVID-19 pandemic, the DSU Financial Aid & Scholarship Office is here to help you.

 We can use your current financial information to determine your FAFSA eligibility.
 You will need to file your FAFSA using the appropriate tax year information they are asking for when you fill it out.
 After DSU has received the FAFSA information, we will verify your FAFSA information and then update the FAFSA with your new documented financial information.
 This process can take time, so please do not delay in starting the process.
 If you need assistance or have questions, please contact the DSU Financial Aid & Scholarships Office at email@example.com or call 435-652-7575.

-- As of the initial report date of May 15, 2020, DSU has not yet awarded any Emergency Financial Aid Grants to students.
-The University is collecting applications to evaluate student eligibility and intends to begin awarding funds in early June.
+- As of the report date of September 30, 2021, DSU has awarded $8,690,900 in Emergency Financial Aid Grants to students.

-- The total number of students who have received the grant as of May 15, 2020 is 0.
+- The total number of students who have received the grant as of September 30, 2021 is 5,373.

 - Instruction, directions and guidance provided to our students has been through their Dmail accounts and text message.
-DSU also provided an FAQ informational webpage dixie.edu/cares-act/ that answers questions and gives direction about eligibility for the HERRF grant funds.
+DSU also provided an FAQ informational webpage dixie.edu/cares-act/ that answers questions and gives direction about eligibility for the HEERF grant funds.